sobiyaOfficial/online-learning-portal/README.md

 # 🔗Challenges

 ## 1.Course Rating with Tooltip:
         - Implementing a user-friendly tooltip feature for course ratings.
         - Ensuring the tooltip displays relevant feedback and integrates smoothly with the UI.
         -Addressing performance concerns when rendering large numbers of ratings.

+## Contact📞✉️

+For questions or suggestions, please contact us at:
+Email: sobiya204@gmail.com
+phone no:6379842348

+We hope you enjoy using and contributing to the Online Learning Portal!
+Thank you for being a part of this journey.